Lizette-Dimalanta/Lizette-Dimalanta/README.md

-Hi there!
+# Hi there!
 I'm Lizette. ✨

-I'm a current student of the accelerated Full-Stack Web Development Bootcamp at Coder Academy.
+Current student of the Full-Stack Web Development Bootcamp at Coder Academy.

+### Find out more!

 [LinkedIn](https://www.linkedin.com/in/lizettedimalanta/)